VSpaceCode/VSpaceCode/README.md

 ## Installation
 This extension is published as an extension pack, and should install all the necessary extensions for the best-of-the box experience; however, if you do not like the bundled extensions or are not using VSCode Vim, please go to the [vscode-which-key](https://github.com/VSpaceCode/vscode-which-key) for a standalone which key menu function.

-After the installation of the extension, a notification will help to to automatically install both the necessary settings and user bindings.
+After the installation of the extension, a notification will help you to configure both the necessary settings and user bindings.
 However, the formatting of `settings.json` and `keybindings.json` may be lost.
 You can choose to follow the manual configuration below.

 ### Configuration
+The [`settings.json`](./src/settings.json) and [`keybindings.json`](./src/keybindings.json) in the repo contains the configurations needed.
+You can merge them manually to your user's `settings.json` and `keybindings.json`.

+> You can access your user's `settings.json` and `keybindings.json` by searching "Preference: Open Settings (JSON)" and "Preference: Open Keyboard Shortcuts (JSON)" in the command palette (Ctl+Shift+p)

+We've added the following commands that can be access through command palette to rerun the automatic configuration step.

 - Configure Settings and Keybindings Config for VSpaceCode

-  This command will run the below two commands and is also the command that runs when Automatically is clicked on the welcome notification
+  This command will run the below two commands and is also the command that runs on the welcome notification

 - Configure Settings for VSpaceCode